sorra/Exia/README.md

 Proved on 2 million lines of code: a tooling framework for automatic analysis and modification on large codebases.

-Works on Java 6/7 codebases.
+Supports Java 6/7/8 (Modification on Java 8 code is not guaranteed).

 ### Usage